 B.A.
 Government and African American Studies, University of Texas at Austin 2003, cum laude

-Irene Oritseweyinmi Joe graduated with honors from the University of Texas at Austin, where she was the recipient of the Williams Jennings Bryan award for the best undergraduate honors thesis in the Department of Government.
-She holds a J.D. from Stanford Law School, where she was President of the Black Law Students Association and Lead Article Editor of the Stanford Journal of Civil Rights and Civil Liberties.
+Professor Joe graduated with honors from the University of Texas at Austin, where she was the recipient of the Williams Jennings Bryan award for the best undergraduate honors thesis in the Department of Government.
+She holds a J.D. with pro bono distinction from Stanford Law School, where she was President of the Black Law Students Association and Lead Article Editor of the Stanford Journal of Civil Rights and Civil Liberties.
 During her time at Stanford, she was awarded the 2004-2005 Graduate Student of the Year by the Black Community Services Center and the 2006 Imelda Rosenthal Scholarship for Public Service by the Foundation of the State Bar of California.

-Professor Joe has significant experience in state court criminal litigation.
-She served as a fellow for the Equal Justice Initiative of Alabama where she represented indigent defendants in capital post-conviction litigation.
+Professor Joe has significant experience in criminal litigation proceedings.
+She served as a fellow for the Equal Justice Initiative of Alabama where she represented indigent defendants in capital post-conviction litigation and children sentenced to life in prison without the opportunity for parole.
 She also clerked with the Honorable Napoleon Jones of the U.S. District Court for the Southern District of California.
-Professor Joe was both a line defender and the Assistant Special Litigation Counsel at the Orleans Public Defenders.
+Professor Joe was both a line defender and the Assistant Special Litigation Counsel at the Orleans Public Defenders, a public defender office newly created in the wake of Hurricane Katrina.
 She was also the Assistant Training Director with the Louisiana Public Defender Board where she was responsible for creating and supervising statewide training programs for public defenders, investigators, mitigation specialists and administrative staff in connection with criminal misdemeanor, felony and capital trials.